llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 Check the add-on logs to see what's happening.

 From the add-on Web UI there is a link to test your public key HTTPS endpoint.
-It should return the contents of your public key, similar to this:
+On iOS this will cause a dialog about "trying to download a configuration profile" because it incorrectly identifies the public key as such.
+On a desktop browser it should display the contents of your public key, similar to this:

 ```
 -----BEGIN PUBLIC KEY-----